Little Bit Recipes

 A crock pot filled with rice on top of a white towel.Pin

-Hint: Once you've set the slow cooker, let it do its magic undisturbed.
+Hint: Once you've set the slow cooker, let it do its thing undisturbed.
 Opening the lid releases steam and interrupts the cooking cycle, potentially leading to unevenly cooked rice.
 Trust the slow cooker to create perfectly tender rice, and only check on it once the recommended cooking time has passed.

 Variations